 The main treatments for when the cancer cells are found only in the bladder's inner lining (non-muscle-invasive bladder cancer) are surgery, immunotherapy and intravesical chemotherapy.
 Surgery, on its own or combined with other treatments, is used in most cases.

 After treatment, your doctor will follow up with you regularly.
 See below for information about these appointments.

-Most people with non-muscle-invasive bladder cancer have a type of surgery called transurethral resection of bladder tumour (TURBT).
-The TURBT is done during a cystoscopy under a general anaesthetic.
+Most people with non-muscle-invasive bladder cancer have an operation called transurethral resection of bladder tumour (TURBT).
+This is done during a cystoscopy under a general anaesthetic.
 It takes 15–40 minutes, and does not involve any external cuts to the body.

 Side effects of TURBT surgery

 The most common side effects after a TURBT are blood in the urine, issues storing urine, and bladder infections.
 It is normal to see blood in your urine for up to two weeks after the procedure.

 Signs of problems with storing urine or bladder infection include: feeling cold, shivery, hot or sweaty; burning or pain when urinating; needing to urinate often and urgently; passing blood clots; or difficulty passing urine.
 To prevent infection, your doctor may prescribe a course of antibiotics.

 Immunotherapy uses substances that encourage the body's own natural defences (immune system) to fight disease.
 Bacillus Calmette-Guérin (BCG) is a vaccine that was originally used to treat tuberculosis.
 It can also stimulate a person's immune system to stop or delay bladder cancer coming back or becoming invasive.

 The combination of BCG and TURBT is the most effective treatment for many non-muscle-invasive bladder cancers, including carcinoma in situ, high-grade tumours, and those that have grown into the lamina propria.